silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/05_Template_Inheritance.md

 It will each and prioritize templates in the following priority:

 1. mysite (or other name given to site folder)
-2. themes
+2. module-specific themes (e.g. themes/simple_blog)
-3. modules
+3. themes (e.g. themes/simple)
-4. framework.
+4. modules  (e.g. blog)
+5. framework

 <div class="warning">
 Whenever you add or remove template files, rebuild the manifest by visiting `http://yoursite.com/?flush=1`.
 You can